godziller/dijkstra_project/report/REPORT.md

 Each node corresponds to an entry in an n x m grid, and there is an edge from each node [i][j] to [i+1][j] adn to [i][j+1]

-The grid-graph generator is reletavily trivial - a nested j loop inside an i loop - run on two seperate occassions, the first run to create a vertex for every n x m, the second to wire the edges as per the description above assigning a random number each time an edge is created.
+The grid-graph generator is relatively trivial - a nested j loop inside an i loop - run on two separate occasions, the first run to create a vertex for every n x m, the second to wire the edges as per the description above assigning a random number each time an edge is created.

 The code in `run_question2.py` is self-explanatory.